×

 When we asked people living in Mexico what life is like and how people spend their time, they said:

 "People tend to work long hours during the week, not much on the weekends which is generally reserved for families.
 If you have kids you will be invited to tons of birthday parties, parents are expected to attend, not just drop the kids off.
-The parties are quite extravagant compared to the US," explained one expat living in Mexico City, Mexico.
+The parties are quite extravagant compared to the US," said one expat in Mexico City.

 Welcome Home Mexico occupies a niche in the market as a successful relocation and real estate firm helping expats moving to Mexico!
 As seen on CBS news, PBS, in the L.A.
 Times and more, we are one of the leading companies in this field.
 Welcome Home Mexico offers a wide range of services, multi-lingual knowledgeable brokers with experience, efficient and professional service.